Alabastard/qmk_firmware/docs/feature_pointing_device.md

 Speed and sensitivity of any mode will be impacted by the pointing device CPI setting so divisors may need to be adjusted to personal preference and CPI settings typically used (_note dynamic divisors adjustment based on cpi could be used for testing_).

-!> Drag scroll speed will additionally be effected by OS mouse scoll settings, there are usually separate settings for scroll "wheel" and "wheel tilt" which is Vertical and Horzontal scroll respectively.
+!> Drag scroll speed will additionally be effected by OS mouse scroll settings, there are usually separate settings for scroll "wheel" and "wheel tilt" which is Vertical and Horizontal scroll respectively.
 The `POINTING_DRAG_DIVISOR` default value of 16 is based on having mouse settings in the OS set to three lines per tick of "mouse wheel" or "wheel tilt" (_Windows Default_).

 `POINTING_PRECISION_DIVISOR` default will half cursor speed when active (_divisor of 2_) but a divisor of 4 is fine to use as well but the cursor will be twice as slow as the default, however divisors of 8 or greater will likely only work well for very high cpi settings.

 Recommended settings for `POINTING_CARET_DIVISOR_V` and `POINTING_CARET_DIVISOR_H` are `16` and `32` respectively which will give preference to horizontal caret movement (`KC_LEFT`, `KC_RIGHT`) over vertical (`KC_UP`, `KC_DOWN`) giving even more stability to horizontal movement (_reducing errant up and down movement_).

-!> `POINTING_TAP_DELAY` defaults to `TAP_CODE_DELAY` so if `TAP_CODE_DELAY` is set high it can cause some noticable latency on some modes such as `PM_CARET`
+!> `POINTING_TAP_DELAY` defaults to `TAP_CODE_DELAY` so if `TAP_CODE_DELAY` is set high it can cause some noticeable latency on some modes such as `PM_CARET`

 ### Basic Custom Modes